janlee580/budget-tracker/README.md

 *   **Offline First:**
     *   All data is stored locally on the device, ensuring the app is fully functional without an internet connection.

+## Database

+*   **Technology:** The app utilizes a local SQLite database, managed through the powerful `sqflite` package in Flutter.
+*   **Offline-First Architecture:** All user data, including transactions, budgets, and settings, is stored directly on the device.
+This core design choice ensures the app is always available and responsive, regardless of internet connectivity.
+*   **Data Privacy & Control:** By keeping all data on the user's device, the app ensures complete privacy.
+No financial information is ever sent to an external server.
+The user has full control over their data, with the ability to clear it at any time through the settings menu.
+*   **Data Persistence:** The database provides robust and permanent storage for all financial records, ensuring that the user's history is maintained across app sessions.

 ## How to Use

 1. Launch the app to see your recent transactions on the home screen.